stelong/stelong.github.io/_pages/projects.md

             height: 100%; /* Make the row occupy the full height */ }

-        .square-cell {
+        .image-cell {
-            flex: 0 0 50px; /* Set a fixed width for the square */
+            flex: 0 0 auto; /* Set a fixed width for the image cell */
-            height: 100%; /* Make the square occupy the full row height */ }
+            height: 100%; /* Make the image cell occupy the full row height */
+            margin: 0; /* Remove margin for image cell */
+            padding: 0; /* Remove padding for image cell */
+        }

         .text-cell {